Byzantine Religion

 The rise of Christianity in the Eastern Roman Empire.

-When Constantine founded Constantinople, he wasn’t yet a Christian.
+When Constantine founded Constantinople, he was not yet a Christian.
 He authorized Christianity in 313 but initially built temples to the Roman gods in his new capital, even before the first churches.
-It was only at the end of the 4th century that Christianity became the official and only permitted religion.
-The emperor then designates himself as “the emperor of the Romans” and adds to this title that of “faithful in Christ the God.”
-He is God’s lieutenant on earth, the foremost Christian, and ultimately, the head of the Church.
+It was only by the end of the 4th century that Christianity became the empire’s official and sole permitted religion.
+The emperor then assumed the title of “Emperor of the Romans” and added “faithful in Christ the God,” presenting himself as God’s lieutenant on earth, the foremost Christian, and ultimately the head of the Church.

-From tolerance to sole religion, Christianity rapidly imposed itself on the masses of the Roman East.
-It even surpassed the empire’s borders within nearby regions, and sometimes even far-reaching areas of the Persian Empire.
-Yet, paganism long resisted within the high and educated ranks of the urban aristocracy and disappeared only gradually.
-Justinian did not dare to close the Academy of Athens until 529, and the temple of Philae in Egypt remained active until the 7th century.
+Christianity quickly imposed itself on the masses of the Roman East, extending beyond the empire’s borders into nearby regions and, in some cases, into distant areas of the Persian Empire.
+Yet paganism persisted among the educated urban aristocracy and declined only gradually.
+Justinian delayed the closure of the Academy of Athens until 529, and the temple of Philae in Egypt remained active until the 7th century.

-In parallel, once their religion was authorized, Christians no longer opposed Roman identity.
-Their leaders, the bishops, were members of the aristocracy raised in the paideia, the ancient schooling system.
-Many were enthusiasts of Neoplatonic philosophy and ancient rhetoric.
-They quickly became the best defenders of Roman identity and reconciled its heritage with Christian thought.
+Once Christianity was authorized, its leaders no longer opposed Roman identity.
+Bishops, often drawn from the aristocracy and educated in the paideia, were well-versed in Neoplatonic philosophy and ancient rhetoric.
+They became some of the strongest defenders of Roman heritage, successfully reconciling it with Christian thought.

 The difficult birth of a unified Christian doctrine.